Sugar Baby TikTok: Is TikTok Ruining Sugar Dating?

 On the other side, some unethical TikTokers are trying to get more followers and views by selling a fake image of sugaring.
 They make it sound like it takes no effort and scamming men is an acceptable way to make money.
 Furthermore, they clearly intentionally neglect to say that sugar dating is all about building and maintaining a mutually beneficial relationship.
 This is concerning due to many TikTok users are under 18, meaning they are teaching unethical scamming techniques to literal children.
 Making this kind of Sugar Baby TikTok content is not only misleading, but can also be dangerous.

-Is this the end of sugar dating Is this the downfall of sugar dating?
+Is this the downfall of sugar dating?

 Through the grape vine, I have heard many complaints from both sugar daddies and sugar babies regarding TikTok’s effect on the sugar bowl.
 With the inflow of inexperience sugar babies that think sugar dating and rinsing are essentially the same thing, forcing sugar daddies to change their age range to 21–25+.
 This is making sugar dating harder on younger sugar babies, but not impossible for them to make a splash.
-Another redditor makes the point, “being educated, classy, sincere, and emotionally intelligent makes it easy to stand out from the 20-something girls with attitudes who don’t offer much emotional or intellectual value to an SD.
+Another redditor makes the point, “being educated, classy, sincere, and emotionally intelligent makes it easy to stand out from the 20-something girls with attitudes who don’t offer much emotional or intellectual value to an SD.“

 This may seem grim but there is no reason to lose hope.
 Sugar Baby TikTok is not (completely) destroying the sugar bowl.